Google Ads Quality Score for Healthcare: How to Stop Overpaying for Clicks

 Factor 3: Ad Relevance — How to Improve It

-Does your ad copy directly address the search term?
-If someone searches "rhinoplasty surgeon" but your ad says "cosmetic surgery clinic," that's low relevance.
+Ad relevance measures whether your ad copy directly addresses the search term.
+If someone searches "rhinoplasty surgeon" but your ad says "cosmetic surgery clinic," that's low relevance — even if both describe the same thing.

-Fix: Use Dynamic Keyword Insertion in your ad copy.
-Swaps the keyword into the headline.
+Fix: Use Dynamic Keyword Insertion (DKI) in your ad copy.
+DKI automatically swaps the matched keyword into your headline.
 Search for "rhinoplasty" → ad says "Rhinoplasty Specialist."
 Search for "facelift" → ad says "Facelift Specialist."
+This single tactic improved Quality Score by 1–2 points on average across healthcare accounts we've audited.

 The 30-Day Quality Score Improvement Plan